schlatterbeck/trackersync/README.rst

 This project solves this requirement.
-Currently the local issue tracker (the one *you* are running) is limited to roundup_, an open source issue tracker.
+Currently the local issue tracker (the one *you* are running) is limited to roundup_, an open source issue tracker or jira_ a well-known commercial offering.
 For the remote tracker we're currently supporting KPMweb, the issue tracker run by VW/Audi with access for their suppliers -- if you're one of them you know how to access it.
 Other remote trackers are currently being implemented, notably support for jira_.